John H. Oswald

-John Henry Oswald (1830–1899) was a 19th-century Scottish marine and landscape artist.
-He is frequently confused with John Hervey Oswald (1843-1895) who was also an artist.
+John Hony Oswald (1829–1899) was a 19th-century Scottish marine and landscape artist.
+He is frequently confused with John Hervey Oswald (1843–1895) who was also an artist.

+At baptism he was named John Oswald (However, subsequently he used the middle name "Hony" which was mistakenlyintended to honour his paternal grandmother Elisabeth Hoy).
+Various transcription errors of handwritten scripts have led to him being recorded as John Henry or John Hervey.

 Life

-He was born in Limerick in Ireland in 1829 (The Baptismal Record of the Presbyterian Congregation of Limerick).
+He was born in Limerick in Ireland in early 1829 (The Baptismal Record of the Presbyterian Congregation of Limerick).
 His father was a Scottish coachman presumably working in the Limerick area at the time.

 His parents returned to Edinburgh in Scotland in 1831.
 His early employment was as a coach painter (Scottish Census Records).
 He travelled around Europe in the late 1840s.
 His father is thought to be the Rev John Oswald who was a teacher at George Heriot's School in Edinburgh from around 1832.

 He lived for many years at 28 London Street, a large Georgian townhouse in Edinburgh's Second New Town.
 His brother's niece was his housekeeper (Mary Oswald, also an artist).

 He is buried in Warriston Cemetery.